golovach-ivan/Correct-by-Construction/competitors/SMT-LIB.md

 - a language for specifying **logics**, suitably restricted classes of formulas to be checked for satisfiability with respect to a specific background theory;
 - a **command** language for interacting with SMT solvers via a textual interface that allows asserting and retracting formulas, querying about their satisfiability, examining their models or their unsatisfiability proofs, and so on.

+### Underlying Logic
+> SMT-LIB adopts as its underlying logic a version of many-sorted first-order logic with equality.
+Finally, in addition to the usual existential and universal quantifiers, the logic includes a **let** binder and a **match** binder analogous to constructs with the same name found in functional programming languages.
+The concrete syntax of the logic is part of the SMT-LIB language of formulas and theories.

+### Background Theories
+> One of the goals of the SMT-LIB initiative is to clearly define a catalog of background theories, starting with a small number of popular ones, and adding new ones as solvers for them are developed.

+> This version of the SMT-LIB standard distinguishes between **basic theories** and **combined theories**.
+Basic theories, such as the theory of real numbers, the theory of arrays, the theory of fixed-size bit vectors and so on, are those explicitly defined in the SMT-LIB catalog.
+Combined theories are defined implicitly in terms of basic theories by means of a general modular combination operator.

 #### Boolean algebra
 ????????????????????????????????????????????????????????
 ????????????????????????????????????????????????????????